Frequently Asked Questions

 There are supplemental questions in the CASPA application that are specific to RRCC applicants.
 There is no other supplemental application required, however, there is a $100 application fee.

-- The mean GPA for the incoming Class of 2024 is 3.50 overall, 3.42 science and 3.53 prerequisite.
+• The mean GPA for the Class of 2025 is 3.51 overall, 3.41 science and 3.5 prerequisite.
 Consider how you can improve your academic standing if your GPA is less than 3.0 in any category.

-- Did your application reflect how you would fit the mission of the RRCC PA program? (empathetic, primary care-focused medicine that serves the community)
+• Did your application reflect how you would align with the mission of the RRCC PA program? (empathetic, primary care-focused medicine that serves the community)

-The admissions committee reviews each application based upon program-determined criteria.
+The admission committee reviews each application based upon program-determined criteria.
 Each application is reviewed using a comprehensive, multi-step review process.
-The application decision of the admissions committee is final.
+The application decision of the admission committee is final.
 The program will not re-review applications or accept appeal requests in the case of an applicant whose application did not meet program application requirements or score enough points for an interview.